vprufus7/Paradox_AntiCheat/README.md

 1. Install Visual Studio Code (VSC) from the official website: [https://code.visualstudio.com/](https://code.visualstudio.com/)
 2. Install the latest Node.js version from the official website: [https://nodejs.org/](https://nodejs.org/)

-Got it!
-Here's the "Contributing to the Project" section in a single markdown format:

 ## Contributing to the Project

 1. **Fork the project repository:** Click on the "Fork" button in the top-right corner of the repository page: [Paradox_AntiCheat_Fork](https://github.com/Visual1mpact/Paradox_AntiCheat/fork)